 Revived crime awareness campaigns through the community policy forums with cooperation of the SAPS are being undertaken.
 The Municipality is currently in the process in a process of developing of a safety plan.
-The plan will be approved during the second quarter of the 2018/2019 financial year.
+The plan will be approved during the 2019/2020 financial year.